FSVO, Federal Food Safety and Veterinary Office, collects data on the animal diseases in Switzerland. This data is published as Linked Data.

 WHERE {

-<https://environment.ld.admin.ch/foen/animal-pest/observation/> cube:observation ?obs .
+<https://agriculture.ld.admin.ch/foen/animal-pest/observation/> cube:observation ?obs .

 ?obs disease:epidemics/schema:name ?disease;